 Students attending a Virginia community college shall not possess, sell, use, manufacture, give away or otherwise distribute illegal substances including drugs or alcohol while on campus, attending a college sponsored off-campus event or clinical activity, or while serving as a representative of the college at off-campus meetings.
 Students who violate this policy shall have college charges processed against them in the normal manner of due process provided by college rules.
 Further, students who violate this policy shall have committed a criminal offense, and the college shall notify the appropriate agency of the Commonwealth of Virginia, county or city government for investigation and, if warranted, prosecution.
-See MECC Student Handbook
+See Substance Abuse Policy in the Academic Catalog and Student Handbook http://catalog.mecc.edu/content.php?catoid=5&navoid=296